f3yis4yo/MOVIE-DATA-PROJECT/README.md

 # Feat : Investigate a dataset

-Investigate and analyze a move dataset
+Investigate and analyze a movie dataset